 See Adirondack Forest Preserve for trail regulations and other important information.

-This open trail provides a nice contrast to the heavily wooded trails that characterize most of the Adirondack region.
-Along the way you'll see an abundance of unique plant and animal life associated with bogs such as cranberries, orchids, insectivorous "pitcher plants", leatherleaf, black, red and white spruce, rhododendrons, balsalms, tamarack and bog rosemary.
+The bloomingdale Bog Trail trail provides a contrast to the heavily wooded trails that characterize most of the Adirondack region.
+Along the way you'll see an abundance of fascinating flora and fauna associated with wetland and bog habitat.
+Cranberry, orchids, insectivorous "pitcher plants", leatherleaf, black, red and white spruce, rhododendrons, balsalms, tamarack and bog rosemary.

 Otters, osprey, black-backed woodpecker, gray jays, spruce grouse and yellow-bellied flycatchers may be spotted along the route.
 In the Fall, when the tamaracks turn golden, is one of the best times to ride here.